 There are 3 NHS charge bands.
-From April 2019 to March 2020, the costs are as follows :
+The costs are as follows :

 Covers an examination, diagnosis and advice.
 If necessary, it also includes X-rays, a scale and polish, and planning for further treatment.

 Covers all treatment included in Band 1, plus additional treatment, such as fillings, root canal treatment and removing teeth (extractions).

 Covers all treatment included in Bands 1 and 2, plus more complex procedures, such as crowns, dentures and bridges.

 Find out what''s included in each NHS dental band charge